solokeys/solo1/docs/solo/building.md

 ```

 If you use `DEBUG=2`, that means Solo will not boot until something starts reading
-it's debug messages.
-So it basically it waits to tether to a serial terminal so that you don't
+its debug messages.
+So it basically waits to tether to a serial terminal so that you don't
 miss any debug messages.

 We recommend using our `solo` tool as a serial emulator since it will automatically